neutralinojs/gsoc2025/README.md

 Thank you for contributing to open-source 🎉

-### 1. Neutralinojs Builder: a CLI plugin to generate platform-specific app installers
+### 1. Neutralinojs builder: a CLI plugin to generate platform-specific app installers

 Neutralinojs CLI generates platform-specific binaries for Linux, macOS, and Windows with a platform-independent resource file.
-Right now, Neutralinojs application developers need to use various tools to generate application installers (i.e.,: AppImage, NSIS) for each operating system.
-However, we have no plans to add application installer generation support to the official CLI to keep the CLI implementation minimal and less platform-dependent.
+Neutralinojs application developers currently should use various tools to create application installers (i.e.,: AppImage, NSIS) for each operating system.
+However, we have no plans to add application installer generation support directly to the neu CLI codebase to keep the CLI implementation minimal and less platform-dependent.
 So, we would like to implement the platform-specific installer generator as a plugin for the official CLI within the official Neutralinojs GitHub organization.

 Skills required: Node.js, Neutralinojs, Application bundling on operating systems